Theodore-Ho/MusicVisuals/README.md

 ## Themes

-- <span style="font-weight:bold">Theme1</span>: Rotating flower.
+- **Theme1**: Rotating flower.
 Flower rotate and the speed is corresponding to the the amplitude, and the length of petals is also respond with amplitude.
 <img src="images/Theme1.png" width="500"/>

-- <span style="font-weight:bold">Theme2</span>: Rotating polygons.
+- **Theme2**: Rotating polygons.
 Triangle with outer rectangle, pentagon, ..., tetradecagon.
 Each polygon has different colour and size.
 The rotate speed and the size is respond to the amplitude.
 <img src="images/Theme2.png" width="500"/>

 # How it works